Start planning your trip

 The 1,000 Yen Bill

-The 1,000 yen bill features the bacteriologist, Hideyo Noguchi, on the front.
+The old 1,000 yen bill features the bacteriologist, Hideyo Noguchi, on the front.

 With 1,000 yen, you can buy a casual lunch at a chain restaurant.
-One option is a teishoku, or lunch sets, which typically contain rice, a main dish, soup and similar menu items.
+One option is a lunch set, which typically contains rice, a main dish, soup, and similar menu items.
 You can also enjoy a bowl of ramen for 1,000 yen or less.

 The 500-Yen Coin

-The 500 yen coin is actually the most recent yen coin to be minted in Japan.
+The 500 yen coin is actually the most recent yen coin minted in Japan.
 It is the largest of the yen coins, and you can feel its weight even in your wallet.

 Most bento boxes sold at convenience stores cost around 500 yen, and are a great option for someone trying to save money on food expenses.
 Inputting the keywords "one coin" into a search engine will return an extensive list of places where you can eat lunch for a single 500 yen coin.
 For those seeking a pick-me-up, a latte or coffee drink from an upscale cafe in Japan will be priced at around 500 yen.